NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 ## Case Information

-The GDC Portal provides a number of hooks for querying case information.
+The GDC Portal provides several hooks for querying case information.
 These hooks are located in the `@gff/core` package.
-Cases can be queries using several different methods.
-The 'useAllCases' hook returns all the cases in the GDC and can be filters by the current cohort as shown below:
+Cases can be queried using several different methods.
+The 'useAllCases' hook returns all the cases in the GDC and can be filtered by the current cohort as shown below:

 ```typescript
 import { useCoreSelector, useAllCases } from '@gff/core';